WHERE

 (:President {name:"Jed Bartlett"})-[:WON]->(:State)

-Here we’ve required that the president node’s name will have the value “Jed Bartlett”.
+This requires that the president node’s name property equals “Jed Bartlett”.

 MATCH (p:President), (s:State) WHERE (p)-[:WON]->(s) RETURN p, s